Treating Fungal Disease

 6. No laboratory facility and limited or intermittent electricity supply

-7. Lack of standardization and validation of tests in different countries leads to uncertainty about diagnostic performance.
+7. Lack of standardisation and validation of tests in different countries leads to uncertainty about diagnostic performance.

 GAFFI has identified the following five priority diseases and will work with partners to provide reliable and affordable diagnostic testing, in addition to skin NTDs: